WinterSmileSB101/Heroes-API/README.md

 [![Build Status](https://travis-ci.org/hnaoto/Heroes-API.svg?branch=master)](https://travis-ci.org/hnaoto/Heroes-API)

 HeroesFire doesn't have an official API.
-This project is a simple web crawler that collects information from HeroesFire.
+This project is a simple web crawler that collects information from heroesfire.com.
 User could retrieve data of guides, hero stat and etc.

 DEMO URL: https://heroesfire.herokuapp.com/

 ###Guide:

-#### Get all the guides of a hero by name
+#### Get all the guides of one hero by name
 ```
 Get /api/guide/get/all/:name
 ```